CRASHSpace/tuesday/_posts/2018-01-09-quarterly-review.md

 categories: quarterly
 ---

-Once a quarter it's time to revisit some of the more time consuming tasks.
-At the start of the year it's maybe time to hit up some of the more organizational tasks.
-For me this first quarter of 2018 I finally made some progress on the [git repo](https://carlynorama.github.io/tuesday/).
+Once a quarter it’s time to revisit some of the more time consuming tasks.
+At the start of the year it’s maybe time to hit up some of the more organizational tasks.
+For me this first quarter of 2018 I’m finally making progress on the [git repo](https://carlynorama.github.io/tuesday/).
 I had stalled on setting up the template months ago and I finally pushed through it.
-I wanted more of a Tuesday-Sweep dashboard that other folks could clone and make their own.
-It's not there yet but I've gotten over some of the major Jekyll structural hurdles that were keeping me back.
+I’m looking to create more of a Tuesday-Sweep dashboard.
+One that others could potentially clone and make their own.
+It’s not there yet but I’ve gotten over some of the major Jekyll structural hurdles that were keeping me back.

-## How's the Tuesday Sweep been working for you?
+## How’s the Tuesday Sweep been working for you?

 *   Is the day and time right?
-* Is it time to update your threat model?
+*   Is it time to update the threat model?
 *   Is your check list still appropriate?
 *   Is where you get your news still current?

 ## Back Ups, Updates, Certificates